Screening $p$-Hackers: Dissemination Noise as Bait: Concluding Discussion

 We argue that infusing data with noise before making data public has benefits beyond the privacy protection guarantees for which the practice is currently being used.
-When noise is added to a dataset, it serves to bait uninformed $p$-hackers into finding correlations that can be shown to be spurious.
+Noise baits uninformed $p$-hackers into finding correlations that can be shown to be spurious.
 The paper investigates these ideas in a simple model that captures the trade-off between preventing hackers from passing off false findings as true, and harming legitimate research that seeks to test an ex-ante hypothesis.